-- 1. A 'B' (80%) or better in Advanced Algebra 1 (3084) (prior to grade 9.) - 2.
-A 95% or better OR a teacher approval in Academic Algebra 1 (3083) (prior to grade 9.)
+1. A 'B' (80%) or better in Advanced Algebra 1 (3084) (prior to grade 9.)

+2. A 95% or better OR a teacher approval in Academic Algebra 1 (3083) (prior to grade 9.)

+ACADEMIC GEOMETRY

-ACADEMIC GEOMETRY N0.
-3102 Full Year/Full Time Grades 9, 10 NCAA Credit 1.0 This is the second year of the Academic Math ematics sequence.
-In thi
+Full Year/Full Time Grades 9, 10 NCAA No. 3102 Credit 1.0

-I his is the second year of the Academic Mathematics sequence.
+This is the second year of the Academic Mathematics sequence.
 In this course, students will develop reasoning and problem-solving skills in the areas of congruence, similarity, properties of lines, properties of triangles, properties of quadrilaterals, and properties of circles.
 The course will also include work with perimeter, area, circumference, surface area, and volume to solve real-world problems.
 In addition to the Geometry content, this course includes numerous examples and exercises involving Algebra and trigonometry.
 Academic Geometry provides inquiry-based learning and practice on standardized test questions in a variety of formats including multiple-choice, short response, and extended response.
 Technology support will be used for both learning Geometry and for preparing for standardized tests.